Skip to main content

 Adobe Sensei AI as a component within Adobe’s PDF Extract API layer is used to read and convert the uploaded PDF content into a raw data format.

-Turtl also utilizes Sightengine during conversion to score the quality of images in the PDF to determine if they are of good enough quality to use on Surf pages.
+Turtl also utilizes Sightengine during conversion to score the quality of images in the PDF to determine if they are of good enough quality to use on Title pages.

 Where a third party processes any PII included within your PDFs, this shall be done in accordance with our DPA.
 See here for information on Turtl sub-processors.